First Lines

 It began with blood on his son’s face. — Community Standing (Shotgun Honey)

 THE PECULIAR RUBBER linings of the pressured corridors absorbed sound so that Arnaud almost failed to notice the first cough.
-The sound only registered when the word “slacker” was whispered, rounded off by another cough. — Mundus Cerialis; Space, 1889 (Originally published by Untreed Reads/currently out of print)
+The sound only registered when the word “slacker” was whispered, rounded off by another cough. — Mundus Cerialis; Space, 1889 (Originally published by Untreed Reads/out of print).

-Strange that winter should be feminine. — The Texture of Winter (Originally published by Untreed Reads/currently out of print)
+Strange that winter should be feminine. — The Texture of Winter (Originally published by Untreed Reads/out of print).

-He broke the neck of the first swan the day after her funeral. — Swansong (I Do Anthology – MLR)
+He broke the neck of the first swan the day after her funeral. — Swansong (JMS Books).

-He tried not to show his anguish as the ball of paper — a precious thing — struck the chalkboard, but no doubt, they noticed the instant tightening between his shoulders. — The Teacher (currently unavailable)
+He tried not to show his anguish as the ball of paper — a precious thing — struck the chalkboard, but no doubt, they noticed the instant tightening between his shoulders. — The Teacher (published by Musa/out of print).

-I lay in bed trying to remember my name. — Degrees of Sickness short story published by Midnight Street now available upon joining The Alternative Read yahoo group.
+I lay in bed trying to remember my name. — Degrees of Sickness short story published by Midnight Street.

 He tasted like rubies. — Effigy in Garnet short story published by Aoife’s Kiss ‘Sam’s Dot Publishing’ and subsequently also published in Night To Dawn.

-Potential talent has always had the problem of being recognised, tapped, and finding its place in the world. — Another One Bites the Dust article on the plight of small press has been published seven times.
+Potential talent has always had the problem of being recognised, tapped, and finding its place in the world. — Another One Bites the Dust article on the plight of small press; published seven times in several magazines in print and online.

 Comments are closed.